 This stitch is just an inverted version of the fly stitch.
-In fact, you will be making only one row of the inverted fly stitch, the subsequent rows are made by just looping into the previous fly stitches!
+In fact, you will be making only one row of the inverted fly stitch, the subsequent rows are made by just looping it into the previous fly stitches!
 This makes very good motif fillings with texture.
-This stitch also gives you a lot of scope to experiment with different colors.
+This stitch also gives you a lot of scopes to experiment with different colors.
 Try doing each row with different colors or shades to get a unique look every time.

-You need to know the fly stitch to be able to continue with this tutorial.
+You need to know the Fly Stitch to be able to continue with this tutorial.
 You can start working this stitch from left to right.

 |Fig 1: Make a row of fly stitches with a short tail, and slightly spaced from each other, as shown.
 Make sure they are inverted, and looks like an upside down ‘V’.